Early history (approx. 1000-1400)

 During its peak, there were almost 170 merchants' estates in Randers and a sizeable navy that sailed around the world.
 You can still see some of the old half-timbered estates and manor homes in the town.

 During the second half of the 17th century, the town suffered not only from the Swedish wars but experienced the plague and extensive fires.
 However, from the mid-17th century, the economy began to thrive once more, and the harbour was extended, which brought an increase in shipping.
 Furthermore, several impressive buildings were made, including the City Hall (Rådhuset).

 By the end of the 18th century, Randers had become Jutland's largest town with 4,500 inhabitants.

 Randers was already known for its glove-making in the Middle Ages, but at the beginning of the 18th century the industry really prospered.

 Industrialization and modern times (1848-present)

-During the industrialization, Randers became a center for the developing agricultural industry, and a number of manufacturing businesses and heavy machinery factories also emerged.
-Randers was also known for salmon, rope, and pretty women.
+During the industrialization, Randers became a centre for the developing agricultural industry, and a number of manufacturing businesses and heavy machinery factories also emerged.
+Randers was also known for salmon, rope and pretty women.

-From the latter half of the 1800s, Randers grew in several directions, and a large industrial area emerged at the harbor.
+From the latter half of the 1800s, Randers grew in several directions, and a large industrial area emerged at the harbour.
 Particularly the crafts and industry sector grew, and Randers became one of the most important industrial towns in Denmark.
-Trade and seafaring continued to be major sectors of the local economy, and the harbor was expanded and improved several times during this era.
+Trade and seafaring continued to be major sectors of the local economy, and the harbour was expanded and improved several times during this era.

-With the opening of the first railway line to Aarhus in 1862, the barge transports on the River Guden (Gudenå) declined dramatically.
+With the opening of the first railway line to Aarhus in 1862, the barge transports on the River Gudenå declined dramatically.
 This however paved the way for a booming railway manufacturing industry.
-Even though the population of Randers grew in these years, it was also the time where the town was outpaced by Aarhus and Aalborg.
+Even though the population of Randers grew in these years, it was outpaced by Aarhus and Aalborg.

 In 1935 a regional hospital was founded in Randers, located in the neighbourhood of Dronningborg.